Adri6336/Text-To-Robot-Speech/README.md

 # Text-To-Robot-Speech
 Tool to convert text to speech, creating files for later use.
 TTRS uses Google's gTTS module to easily create robo text readin' on command.

-# TTRS v0.3.1 Changelog:
+# TTRS v0.3.2 Changelog:
-- Added option to play sound within the app.
-Should help with editing your robo talkin' and engaging in quality control

-- Fixed the cursor that is displayed within the app

-- Modified source code to add more notes.
-Hopefully it will make the process of updating easier for me, as well as helping y'all understand the code

-- Disabled the troubleshooting messages that would display for script users

-- Updated icon (probably for the worse, but idk.
-It's definitely different)
+- Made playing genrated audio more effecient.
+TTRS will no longer look like it's frozen whenever it plays audio.
+- Slightly updated code to look nicer

 # Using TTRS
 *Using as executable file*

-To use easily, you can simply download the TTRS_v0.3.1 zip and run the .exe file within.
+To use easily, you can simply download the TTRS_v0.3.2 zip and run the .exe file within.
 It's already packed for you, so it should be as easy as double-clicking and getting to work.
 The exact steps are as follows:
-1. Download TTRS_v-0.3.1.zip
+1. Download TTRS_v-0.3.2.zip
 2. Extract the zip file
 3. Within the newly extracted folder, you'll find the executable (with all the other files).
-The executable is labeled TTRS_v-0.3.1.exe
+The executable is labeled TTRS_v-0.3.2.exe
 4. Double click the .exe file to start the program

 *Using as Python Script*